-The MEP staff promotes student development through their advisement of MESA (the Multi-Ethnic Student Alliance) and ethnic organizations (AMIGOS, Black Student Awareness, Pacific Islander Organization, Asian Pacific American Student Organization, and European Culture and Heritage Organization).
+The MEP staff promotes student development through their advisement of M.E.S.A.
+(Multi-Ethnic Student Alliance) and ethnic organizations (A.M.I.G.O.S., Black Student Awareness, Pacific Islander Organization, and Asian Pacific American Student Organization).
 In addition, MEP coordinates the Multi-Ethnic Leadership Scholarship Program, which involves education in leadership, diversity, and discipleship with selected students who become leaders of intercultural understanding and racial reconciliation on campus and beyond.

 MEP administers several other scholarship programs for the university, and provides information on scholarship, fellowship, and internship opportunities offered by outside organizations of ethnic populations.
-The office also sponsors various events and programs for the campus, including Connection (a preview day tailored toward traditionally underrepresented students), Gospel Sing (an annual gospel concert featuring choirs from the area churches and schools), Spotlight Talent Showcase, Martin Luther King Jr. Week, workshops, leadership training, a bi-annual diversity/leadership retreat, heritage month celebrations, opportunities for dialogue, and other activities.
+The office also sponsors various events and programs for the campus, including Gospel Sing (an annual gospel concert featuring choirs from area churches and schools), Spotlight Talent Showcase, Martin Luther King Jr. Week, workshops, leadership training, a bi-annual ethnic and cultural diversity/leadership retreat, heritage month celebrations, opportunities for dialogue, and other activities.
+The office also collaborates with the Office of Undergraduate Admissions to sponsor Connection, a preview day for traditionally underrepresented students.

-MESA (Multi-Ethnic Student Alliance)
+M.E.S.A.
+(Multi-Ethnic Student Alliance)

-The Multi-Ethnic Student Alliance (MESA) is a student-led organization advised by the MEP staff.
-MESA's mission is to "embody Christian values by promoting sensitivity and awareness while welcoming and celebrating cultural diversity" and to move past the walls of tolerance, creating a community committed to loving all people regardless of difference.
-MESA seeks to be a safe place where students can challenge themselves, build friendships, share each other's culture, and learn to identify with one another.
+The Multi-Ethnic Student Alliance (M.E.S.A.) is a student-led organization advised by the MEP staff.
+M.E.S.A.'s mission is to "embody Christian values by promoting sensitivity and awareness while welcoming and celebrating cultural diversity" and to move past the walls of tolerance, creating a community committed to loving all people regardless of difference.
+M.E.S.A. seeks to be a safe place where students can challenge themselves, build friendships, share each other's culture, and learn to identify with one another.

-Working with other clubs and organizations, MESA strives to create an environment at APU in which students can appreciate their differences and embrace their similarities.
-In addition to regular meetings and social activities, MESA hosts sponsored events such as Gospel Sing, hip-hop concerts, workshops, and luncheons.
+Working with other clubs and organizations, M.E.S.A. strives to create an environment at APU in which students can embrace their similarities and differences.
+M.E.S.A. hosts events such as Gospel Sing, concerts, workshops, luncheons, nights of worship, and other events.

-MESA invites participation and involvement from students of all ethnic backgrounds.
+M.E.S.A. invites participation and involvement from students of all ethnic backgrounds.
 All students are welcome to stop by for information on programs, activities, and scholarships.